damianoserpetta/EDA-VECELK/README.md

 #### Fine Tune

 If you have domain-specific questions, fine-tuning your model on custom examples will very likely boost your performance.
-While this varies by domain, we saw that ~ 2000 examples can easily increase performance by +5-20%.
+While this varies by domain, Haystack saw that ~ 2000 examples can easily increase performance by +5-20%.

 Fine tuning of NLP models can be made with Haystack from **annotation tool** or **answer feedback**.